Treating Pilonidal Disease with Surgery

-Removing large amounts of tissue is unnecessary since the cause of pilonidal disease is the deep valley of the natal cleft.
+Removing large amounts of tissue is unnecessary since the cause of pilonidal disease is the deep valley of the natal cleft, so removing normal tissue is unnecessary and harmful.
 Because there is no ingrown hair/debris or cyst, a large excision is simply not needed.
 Furthermore, deep excision of the center of an airless, moist, diseased valley/cleft creates a wound that resists healing and increases the odds for recurrent disease.

 What prevents healing with conventional surgery?

 Pilonidal disease can respond to conventional surgery but often the remaining deep valley/cleft doesn’t allow enough air circulation for proper wound healing.
 The deep valley also stays moist, which encourages bacterial growth and additional skin damage.
-Because the cleft is still deep, the basic problem of trapping hair and debris in the pores of the cleft is still not fixed and pilonidal disease can happen again.
-Recurrent pilonidal disease requires a definitive surgical procedure to reduce the depth of the natal cleft valley so it remains well-aerated, dry and shallow so that hairs and debris can’t be trapped.
+Because the cleft is still deep, the basic problem of trapping hair and debris in the pores of the cleft is still not corrected and pilonidal disease can happen again.
+Recurrent pilonidal disease requires a definitive surgical procedure to reduce the depth of the natal cleft valley so it remains well aerated, dry, and shallow so that hairs and debris can’t be trapped.

 Curing pilonidal disease with better engineering